-In Copenhagen you will actually find a lot of different ways to experience the city.
+In Copenhagen, you will actually find a lot of different ways to experience the city.
 There are themed tours to match your specific area of interest like food, culture or adventure.
-You can also do sightseeing by bike, boat, bus, Segway, kayak, or just simply by foot.
+You can also do sightseeing by bike, boat, bus, Segway, kayak, or just simply on foot.

 We first chose the most classic thing to do to explore a city like Copenhagen – walking around leisurely.